 Over the years they were in business, Brentano's and Waldenbooks expanded their establishments into multiple-bookstore chains.
 In 1984, Kmart purchased Waldenbooks; Waldenbooks then purchased Brentano's.

-Brothers Tom and Louis Borders opened their first bookstore in Ann Arbor in 1971, while they were students at the University of Michigan (Ann Arbor continues to be Borders Group's headquarters).
+Brothers Tom and Louis Borders opened their first bookstore in Ann Arbor in 1971, while they were students at the University of Michigan (Ann Arbor continued to be Borders Group's headquarters).

 In 1992, with the bookstore business booming, Kmart purchased Borders and created the Borders-Walden Group.
 But book profits proved not to be as robust as anticipated and Kmart was having its retail troubles so, in 1995, they divested themselves of the chain of bookstores, spinning off the Borders Group with an initial public offering.